How Cash-Out Refinancing Works in Singapore (2026 Guide) | Nexus

 Client decisionChosen ✓

 The client chose Option 2.
-The commercial equity term loan drew on a fully-paid asset the business already owned, priced roughly 30–50 bps cheaper in the early years, and — critically — left the owner's private property completely unencumbered as a separate reserve.
+The commercial equity term loan drew on a fully-paid asset the business already owned, priced roughly 30–50 bps cheaper in the early years, and left the owner's private property completely unencumbered as a separate reserve.
+That last point mattered to them.
 Because the commercial property carried no CPF history, the full valuation-based headroom was available with nothing to deduct.
-On a S$5.5M valuation the ~90% ceiling gave close to S$4.95M of room, so the S$4M draw sat at a comfortable ~73% LTV rather than maxing the facility.
+On a S$5.5M valuation the ~90% ceiling gave close to S$4.95M of room, so the S$4M draw sat at a comfortable ~73% LTV rather than maxing out the facility.

-The caveats — read before assuming you get the same:
+A few caveats before you assume you'd get the same:

-The structural lesson stands regardless of the exact numbers: do not assume the residential 75% cap and 2%+ rates apply to a commercial-secured facility — they often do not, and for an asset-holding business the commercial premises is frequently the cheapest balance sheet to borrow against.
+The point holds whatever the exact numbers turn out to be.
+Do not assume the residential 75% cap and 2%+ rates apply to a commercial-secured facility.
+They often do not, and for an asset-holding business the commercial premises is frequently the cheapest thing on the balance sheet to borrow against.

 2026 Cash-Out Rates

-A residential cash-out refinance is priced exactly like an ordinary home loan — the cash-out portion rides the same fixed or SORA-pegged package the bank would offer on a plain refinance, with no “term-loan premium”.
-In 2026 that means roughly 1.4% p.a. on a fixed package, or a SORA-pegged rate (1M / 3M SORA + spread) working out to around 1.1%–1.6% in the first year — depending on bank, loan quantum and tenure.
-Rates move with the SORA cycle — live comparison on our current rates page.
-Compare the package options in our when-to-refinance guide.
+A residential cash-out refinance is priced exactly like an ordinary home loan.
+The cash-out portion rides the same fixed or SORA-pegged package the bank would offer on a plain refinance, with no “term-loan premium”.
+In 2026 that means roughly 1.4% p.a. on a fixed package, or a SORA-pegged rate (1M / 3M SORA + spread) working out to around 1.1%–1.6% in the first year, depending on bank, loan quantum and tenure.
+Rates move with the SORA cycle, so there is a live comparison on our current rates page.
+To weigh up the package options, see our when-to-refinance guide.

 Three Moves Before You Apply

 1. Get a current valuation.
-The MWL keys off today's market value, not your purchase price.
-Order an indicative valuation before assuming a cash-out figure.
-A property that appreciated 40% gives meaningfully more headroom.
+The MWL keys off today's market value, not your purchase price, so order an indicative valuation before you assume a cash-out figure.
+A property that has appreciated 40% gives you a lot more headroom.

 2. Pull your CPF Property Withdrawal Statement.
-The CPF principal + accrued interest used is a direct deduction from your cash-out.
-Most owners underestimate this number — check it before modelling.
+The CPF principal plus accrued interest used is a direct deduction from your cash-out, and most owners underestimate it.
+Check the real number before you model anything.

-3. Decide TDSR vs the 50% threshold.
+3. Decide between TDSR and the 50% threshold.
 If your income clears the 55% TDSR on the combined loan, take the full MWL.
 If not, size the cash-out so the total loan is ≤ 50% of value and skip the income test.
 Run both via our affordability calculator.

-4. Grab the playbook.
-The Singapore Mortgage Free Report bundles your funds-position card (including CPF used vs available), the TDSR/MSR check at the MAS 4% stress floor, a 16-bank rate comparison and the refinance-savings comparison — the numbers that decide your cash-out headroom.
+4. Get the full report.
+The Singapore Mortgage Free Report bundles your funds-position card (including CPF used vs available), the TDSR/MSR check at the MAS 4% stress floor, a 16-bank rate comparison and the refinance-savings comparison.
+Those are the numbers that decide your cash-out headroom.

 Free Cash-Out Feasibility Check